Chart Color Schemes

 Employment conditions in George Town face significant challenges, ranking among the bottom 10% of areas assessed nationally

-In that month, 2,932 residents were employed while the unemployment rate was 2.5% higher than Rest of Tas.'s rate of 3.9%.
-Workforce participation in George Town was significantly lower at 46.9%, compared to Rest of Tas.'s 55.7%.
+Workforce participation in George Town is lower, at 49.2% compared to Rest of Tas.'s 58.6%.
+Census data shows that only 8.2% of residents work from home.
 Employment is concentrated in manufacturing, health care & social assistance, and retail trade.
-Manufacturing stands out with an employment share 2.4 times the regional level, while agriculture, forestry & fishing has a lower representation at 5.4% versus the regional average of 8.4%.
+Manufacturing has a significant presence with an employment share 2.4 times the regional level, while agriculture, forestry & fishing has lower representation at 5.4%.

 Frequently Asked Questions - Employment